Deepen U.S. ties by protecting British values, ex-PM May urges Johnson

 “But to lead we must live up to our values,” she said, adding that threatening to break international law in talks with the European Union on a trade deal and moving away from defence and aid spending targets were “not actions which, in my view, raised our credibility in the eyes of the world”.

-Biden will be sworn in as the 46th president of the United States later on Wednesday and the government hopes to reinvigorate ties with Washington, especially as London hosts the G7 meeting and COP26 climate change meeting this year.
+Biden will be sworn in as the 46th president of the United States on Wednesday and the government hopes to reinvigorate ties with Washington, especially as Britain hosts a summit of the Group of Seven nations and the United Nations COP26 climate change conference this year.

-Johnson said on Tuesday he looked forward to working closely with Biden highlighting the shared interests of the two close allies.
+Asked in parliament about May’s article, Johnson said Britain had a “phenomenal year” ahead when it could show leadership, and that he would work closely with Biden.

 “With Brexit now achieved but the pandemic still raging and the long-term economic and social impact of COVID to be addressed, it is now even more important that we work together with our allies,” May wrote.